emon00077/Pentagon-map-generator/README.md

-# Pentagon-map-generator
-Procedural map generator using pentagon shapes to simulate land and water.
 # Pentagon Map Generator

 This is a procedural map generator using pentagon shapes to simulate land and water based on a given ratio.
 Made with Python and Matplotlib.